NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/_index.md

 + Improve the entire ecosystem of customer-facing product content, placing major emphasis on consistency, quality, accuracy, and timeliness
 + Create a cohesive and compelling story around our products and their functionality
 + Develop content that increases product adoption, deflects support, and makes customers successful
-+ Partner with various internal departments and stakeholders in creating and sustaining a rich, consistent content experience across all Cloudflare products
++ Partner with various internal departments and stakeholders in creating and sustaining a rich, consistent content experience across all Khulnasoft products
 + Devise new and better ways to give users the information they need, when and where they need it

 ## Purpose statements